§ 5941 Commissioner's summary orders.

 (e) If the Commissioner issues a summary order before a hearing under this section, the insurer may at any time waive the Commissioner's hearing and apply for immediate judicial relief by means of any remedy afforded by law without first exhausting administrative remedies.

-(f) If any person has violated any order issued under this section which as to him was then still in effect, he shall be liable to pay a civil penalty imposed by the Chancery Court not to exceed $10,000.
+(f) If any person has violated any order issued under this section which as to that person was then still in effect, he or she shall be liable to pay a civil penalty imposed by the Chancery Court not to exceed $10,000.

 (g) The Commissioner may apply to the Chancery Court for such restraining orders, preliminary and permanent injunctions and other orders as may be deemed necessary and proper to enforce a summary order.